elchininet/bootstrap-bidi/site/content/docs/5.3/getting-started/rtl.md

 ---
 layout: docs
 title: RTL
-description: Learn how to enable support for right-to-left text in Bootstrap across our layout, components, and utilities.
+description: Learn about right-to-left text in Bootstrap across our layout, components, and utilities.
 group: getting-started
 toc: true
 ---

 ## Get familiar

 We recommend getting familiar with Bootstrap first by reading through our [Getting Started Introduction page]({{< docsref "/getting-started/introduction" >}}).
-Once you've run through it, continue reading here for how to enable RTL.

-You may also want to read up on [the RTLCSS project](https://rtlcss.com/), as it powers our approach to RTL.
+You may also want to read up on [the PostCSS RTLCSS project](https://github.com/elchininet/postcss-rtlcss) (which uses [RTLCSS](https://rtlcss.com/) behind the scenes), as it powers our approach to RTL.

 {{< callout warning >}}
 **Bootstrap's RTL feature is still experimental** and will evolve based on user feedback.
 Spotted something or have an improvement to suggest?
 [Open an issue]({{< param repo >}}/issues/new/choose), we'd love to get your insights.